ample/gatsby-starter-ample/src/content/pages/content-page/nested-page.md

 layout: basic
 layout_basic:
   heading: Nested Page (Basic Page)
-  body: This page is nested within a folder, demonstrating that URLs are built automatically
+  body_md: This page is nested within a folder, demonstrating that URLs are built automatically
     from the file structure in the pages section, as this page will be available at `/content-page/nested-page`.